Guide

 - the DVLA

-They would still need a good reason to see your records.
+They would still need a good reason to see your medical history.

 If you don’t want your insurer to view any part of your medical history, then you can deny their request.
 But, be aware, this could result in your life insurance application being rejected.

 Yes.
-An insurer looks at your medical records and may consider some health conditions a risk.
+An insurer considers your medical history and may consider some health conditions a risk.
 This may push up your premiums.
-Remember, they are only allowed to use relevant information.
+It may also result in no terms of cover being offered at all.

-Do life insurance companies always check medical records?
+Do life insurance companies always look into my medical history further?

 - Details of any pre-existing health conditions such as diabetes, cancer or Crohn’s disease